Marija Edita Šolić: Early life and education

 She was born in Brštanovo near Klis, where she completed elementary school, and in 1963 joined the order of the School Sisters of St. Francis, taking her vows and religious name Edita in 1965.
-Following year Šolić went to Franciscan convent in Makarska, where she was employed at the Malacology Museum, becoming Jure Radić's associate.
-Together they worked on the establishment of the Mountain and the Sea Institute (Croatian: Institut "Planina i more") and forming malacological collection, collections of fossil mollusks and other invertebrates, as well as live and herbaria plant collections.
+The following year, Šolić went to Franciscan convent in Makarska, where she was employed at the Malacology Museum, becoming Jure Radić's associate.
+Together they worked on the establishment of the Mountain and the Sea Institute (Croatian: Institut "Planina i more") and forming the malacological collection, collections of fossil mollusks and other invertebrates, as well as live and herbaria plant collections.
 On 26 September 1972 at the Department of Biology, Faculty of Science, University of Sarajevo she passed an entrance exam, enrolling Environment Conservation study. Šolić graduated biology on 24 August 1980 with thesis “Significant Biokovo plants with special emphasis on their protection” under the supervision of Professor Radomir Lakušić.
 On 30 May 1986 she successfully defended her master's thesis in ecology “Chorologic-ecological and phenologic-morphological differentiation of Biokovo’s endemic Centaureas from subgenus Acrolophus (Cass.)
-Dobr.-Kov.”. Šolić acquired her doctoral degree at the Faculty of Science, University of Zagreb on July 14, 1993. with disertation “Floristic-ecological features of the coastal slopes of Mt Biokovo".
+Dobr.-Kov.”. Šolić acquired her doctoral degree at the Faculty of Science, University of Zagreb on July 14, 1993. with dissertation “Floristic-ecological features of the coastal slopes of Mt Biokovo".